-Having worked in both corporate and retail arenas, I’m not unfamiliar with the stress from working under pressure can bring.
+Having worked in both corporate and retail arenas, I’m not unfamiliar with the stress that working under pressure can bring.

 Losing your temper with the person who caused the pressure helps no one and certainly doesn’t contribute to a workable resolve.
 Some thrive on deadlines and the pressures this brings while others struggle.